avcoat/ecp_lab/doc/KUBECTL_UPDATE_APP.md

 * A Headless Service (is used to control the network domain).
 * The StatefulSet, named dummy-flask-app, has a Spec that indicates that 3 replicas of the container will be launched in unique Pods

-To get started first we will create update the `dummy-flask-app.yml` as:
+To get started first we will create update the `dummy-flask-app.yml` with old image:
 ```yml
 apiVersion: v1
 kind: Service